as4184/Celltaminate/docs/input_formats.md

 sample2.kraken.report.txt
 ```

-Relative paths are interpreted relative to the input-list location.

 ## Metadata

-Metadata are optional and tab-separated:
+Metadata is optional and has to be a tab-separated file if provided:

 ```text
 sample	group	sample_type